MazArslan/scaling-devspaces/README.md

 this creates another provider, but it works

-Don't forget to use the `users/login.sh` script.
-THIS TAKES LONG.
-Else you will have a error when you run the `createProjects.sh` saying that user doesn't exist.

-Don't forget to login as the cluster admin afterwards

 ## Dev Spaces Operator

 Install OpenShift Dev spaces in openshift operators And create a instance.